 - Gifts to charity – Donations to a federally recognized non-profit organization are tax-free.
 You’ll want receipts from the organization to document your donation.

 - Hardship losses – If you were the unfortunate victim of losses due to theft or casualty, these losses are also deductible.
 Any relevant records will help fill out Form 4684, the form used to document such losses.

 - Miscellaneous deductions – Including: certain gambling losses, federal estate tax on income in respect of a decedent, certain bond premiums, certain amounts paid in respect to a claim of right, certain unrecovered investment in a pension, and impairment-related work expenses of disabled persons.

 That, in a nutshell, is the collection of documents you’ll want to have ready when it comes time to fill out your Schedule A. However, don’t start collecting them the day before taxes are due!

-Many tax forms will be furnished to you at the end of the year—your mortgage carrier will provide you with a Form 1098, for example—but it will benefit you to keep track of expenses like medical bills and charitable gifts throughout the year.
+Many organizations will furnish you with relevant tax forms at the end of the year.
+For instance, your mortgage carrier will provide you with Form 1098.
+But you’ll want to keep track of other expenses, like medical bills and charitable gifts, throughout the year.

-Make no mistake: deducting these expenses will never make up for the entire expense.
-But understanding your deductions will help you lay the best plans.
+You can never get back all your money by deducting an expense when you itemize your taxes.
+But understanding your deductions will help you plan.
 And the best laid plans usually offer the best results.